filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 ## Resource allocation in Lotus Workers

 Each **Lotus Worker** can potentially run multiple tasks in available slots.
 Each slot is called a _window_.
-The number of available windows per worker is ultimately  determined by the requirements of the sealing tasks being allocated to the worker and its available system resources, including:
+The number of available windows per worker is determined by the requirements of the sealing tasks being allocated to the worker and its available system resources, including:

 - Number of CPU threads the task will use.
 - Minimum amount of RAM required for good performance.